Jadit19/Minesweeper/README.md

-# Minesweeper
+# Web Development

-This is my Noob attempt to make a Minesweeper game using only HTML, CSS and JavaScript
+This is a repository of some of my works as a Web Developer<br>
+Each of these folders can be a working and functioning website in themselves.